 How do I claim Universal Credit?

-You can check if your postcode is in a Universal Credit area and make an application by clicking here.
+You can check if your postcode is in a Universal Credit area and make an application on the Universal Credit website.

 If you do not have reliable online access, you will need to go to your local library, Citizens Advice office, or we can help you at the Councils’ offices in Cambourne.